AvocadoExperience/Front/README.md

 # Front
 (Yet another) preconfigured frontend devstack - this time focusing on what's truly needed and helpful without all the useless stuff.
+With template engine [Swig](http://paularmstrong.github.io/swig/).

 ## Requirements